modmore/docs/en/01_Agenda/v1/04_Snippets/06_AgendaLocations.md

 Property | Description | Default
 ---------|-------------|--------
-locations | Comma-separated list of aliases of locations to filter the displayed locations. | - emptyTpl | Name of a chunk that contains the template for not found locations. | tplAgendaLocationsEmpty limit | Limit the number of locations in the result.
-Use `0` for unlimited locations. | 20 outputSeparator | An optional string to separate each tpl instance. | - toPlaceholder | If set, the snippet result will be assigned to this placeholder instead of outputting it directly. | - tpl | Name of a chunk that contains the template for one location. | tplAgendaLocation useRequest | Use the request value of `location` to filter the displayed locations. | Yes wrapperTpl | Name of a chunk that contains the wrapper template for all locations. | tplAgendaLocationsWrapper
+allowedRequestKeys | Comma-separated list of request keys, that could be used to filter the displayed locations.
+Defaults to all allowed.
+Available since Agenda 1.1.0. | - locations | Comma-separated list of aliases of locations to filter the displayed locations. | - emptyTpl | Name of a chunk that contains the template for not found locations. | tplAgendaLocationsEmpty limit | Limit the number of locations in the result.
+Use `0` for unlimited locations. | 20 listId | ID of a resource containing an AgendaList snippet call. | System Setting `agenda.list_id` offset | An offset of locations returned by the criteria to skip. | 0 outputSeparator | An optional string to separate each tpl instance. | - toPlaceholder | If set, the snippet result will be assigned to this placeholder instead of outputting it directly. | - totalVar | The key of a placeholder that indicates the total number of locations returned by the criteria. | agendalocations.total tpl | Name of a chunk that contains the template for one location. | tplAgendaLocation wrapperTpl | Name of a chunk that contains the wrapper template for all locations. | tplAgendaLocationsWrapper

 ## Placeholders